Craft in a Time of Tariffs

 Implications and possibilities for American makers

-Event details
+Event details.

 Virtual panel discussion via Zoom

-May 6, 2025
+This event occurred on May 6, 2025

-Chris Farrell, senior economics contributor for Minnesota Public Radio News and American Public Media’s Marketplace; Bobby Sukrachand, Brooklyn-based designer and artist; Sharon Zimmerman of Sharon Z Consulting, a craft-based small business consulting firm; and Brett Binford, artist and co-owner of Mudshark Studios.
+Participants include Chris Farrell, senior economics contributor for Minnesota Public Radio News and American Public Media’s Marketplace; Robert Sukrachand, Brooklyn-based designer and artist; Sharon Zimmerman of Sharon Z Consulting, a craft-based small business consulting firm; and Brett Binford, artist and co-owner of Mudshark Studios.
 This program will be moderated by Julie Lasky, journalist for The New York Times, The Wall Street Journal, and many others and part-time assistant professor in the Industrial Design MFA program at Parsons School of Design.

 Participants